-For many young people, legislation that makes provisions for child marriage in Trinidad and Tobago is quite new to their understanding.
-This is highly possible in a society that prides itself as the quasi-New York City of the Caribbean with infrastructure and development goals but has a popular adage to promote multi-ethnic and cultural harmony that goes “Do not talk religion and politics.”
-What this does is suppress public discourse, restrict knowledge sharing and understanding of the diversity of human life in T&T and ultimately leave religious and political authorities unchecked.
+For many young people, national legislation that makes provisions for child marriage in Trinidad and Tobago seems to be like an issue that came out of nowhere.
+This is highly possible in a society that prides itself multicultural and multi-ethnic but there is as a popular caution – “Do not talk religion and politics.”
+What this does is suppress public discourse, restrict knowledge sharing and understanding of the diversity of human life in Trinidad and Tobago and ultimately leave the prejudices of religious and political authorities unchecked.

-On a morning television interview with Hema Ramkisson, the IRO defended their positions on child marriage by basically not discuss the protection of the child and defending their cultural power as religious bodies in national affairs.
+On a morning television interview with Hema Ramkissoon, representatives of the IRO defended their positions in support of child marriage and rejected any meaningful discussion on the protection of the child.
+Their main focus was on their cultural power as religious bodies in national affairs.

 Brother Harrypersad Maharaj